• LAUNCH YOUR DREAM

 iPhone Pro Photography Tips: shot loses detail without HDR

 This is the tricky part where you have to be smarter than your equipment.
 You have to override the camera’s automatic meter and tell it how to expose the scene.
-Put your finger on the mid tones or highlights you want to keep.
+Put your finger on the mid-tones or highlights you want to keep.

-Here I focused and exposed for Bear by tapping on his chest, but I lost the detail through the window.
+Here I focused and exposed Bear by tapping on his chest, but I lost the detail through the window.

 Exposing for Bear loses the snow detail through the window. iPhone camera pro tips.